Do you truly understand the impact of your building's technology?

-The audit, focusing on six key pillars, analyses the people and processes that are use the technology on a regular basis.
-We define these as subitems of performance which can subsequently be used as benchmarks across a portfolio.
+The audit, focusing on six key pillars, analyses the people and processes that are use the technology on a regular basis, and can be used as a benchmark across a portfolio.

 Understanding the data points required to support your building’s Environment Social Governance strategy is critical in delivering your building’s long-term value.

 The audit process considers everything from energy optimisation of the building, to the measurement of the social impact it has on the local community.